Metrics

 FAV Metrics

-You can instrument your applications to generate metrics through a Metrics API.
+You can instrument your apps to generate metrics through a Metrics API.
 These metrics are named FAV Metrics - "Feature, Action, Value" metrics.
 Their structure allows you to cover an extremely wide variety of scenarios for collecting and sorting the data you need.

-Feature | Action | Value |
+Feature Action Value

-"Info View" | "Selected" | "grid" or "list" |
+"Info View" "Selected" "grid" or "list"

-fields in whatever creative way you may think of to describe the data you are collecting in order to sort it and analyze it later.
-The Value
+Use the Feature and Action fields in whatever creative way you may think of to describe the data you are collecting in order to sort it and analyze it later.
+The Value is an object with an arbitrary structure, holding the value you need.

 Custom Metrics